horizontalsystems/blockchain-crypto-guides/guides/defi/en/1-defi-explained.md

 - Enforce Trust

     DeFi services are transparent and have an open code.
 Users do not need to trust it as the service practically unable to do anything outside the scope of the pre-programmed rules.
 It cannot cheat, steal or misuse funds.
-Anyone can verify that it works exactly as it claims to.

 - Independent